 Unless otherwise noted, assignments are due in Blackboard at specific times as indicated in Blackboard.
-Assignments that are not posted directly to a Blackboard application (like blog posts) must be saved in .rtf, .doc, or .docx (preferred).
+Assignments that are not posted directly to a Blackboard application (like blog posts) must be saved in \.rtf, \.doc, or \.docx (preferred).
 Blackboard does log your submissions; you can return to an assignment yourself to see if you have submitted it correctly, and I am happy to show you how to do this so that you will not need to email me to see if I have received your work.
 If unavoidable circumstances require you to seek an extension on your work, I am generally open to providing one if you request the extension via email at least 24 hours prior to the due date (unless the extension is due to a major emergency such as a health crisis or death in the family).
-Blog posts will not be accepted late, but you are still strongly encouraged to complete ALL blog posts, as many involve crucial stages in planning for your final paper.
+Blog posts will not be accepted late, but you are still strongly encouraged to think about all of the blog post questions, as many involve crucial stages in planning for your final paper.